threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_solutions/farming_hardware_overview.md

 ### Do-It-Yourself (DIY)

 DIY 3Nodes open possibilities for farmers to assemble or refurbish hardware of their choice.
-It doens't require any contractual relationship with the ThreeFold Ecosystem and it's hardware distributors, allowing anyone to farm TFT on the ThreeFold Grid from anywhere across the world.
+It doesn't require any contractual relationship with the ThreeFold Ecosystem and it's hardware distributors, allowing anyone to farm TFT on the ThreeFold Grid from anywhere across the world.
 Over time, a DIY 3Node can build reputation on the ThreeFoldGrid Reputation_Engine.

-> Note: The Reputation_Engine aims to showcase the service level of every 3Node connected to the ThreeFold Grid on the Internet capacity [explorer](https://explorer.threefold.io/) for a transparant overview of where the best infrastructure services are present on the ThreeFold Grid.
+> Note: The Reputation_Engine aims to showcase the service level of every 3Node connected to the ThreeFold Grid on the Internet capacity [explorer](https://dashboard.grid.tf/explorer/statistics) for a transparent overview of where the best infrastructure services are present on the ThreeFold Grid.

 Any 64-bit hardware with an Intel or AMD processor chip can run Zero-OS and become a 3Node.
 The following configurations provide guidelines on compatible and recommended setups: